MicrosoftDocs/Viva/Viva/solutions/rhythm-of-business-overview.md

 *“How do I incorporate OKRs and dashboards into my existing rhythm of business?”*

-In this article, you'll learn:
+In this article, you'll

-- Define rhythm of business and why it's important to successful OKR adoption
+- Define rhythm of business and why it's important to successful OKR adoption.
 - Outline the overall OKR cadence, known as the “four Cs”
-- Show the types of meetings and activities that tie into the OKR framework
+- Show the types of meetings and activities that tie into the OKR framework.
-- Describe in-app tools such as dashboards that integrate OKRs into your ROB
+- Describe in-app tools such as dashboards that integrate OKRs into your ROB.

 > [!NOTE]
 > **Mindset:** Before we get started, a quick reminder that incorporating OKRs into your organization’s rhythm of business is an iterative process.
-The more you work to see opportunities to use OKRs in your day-to-day processes, the more streamlined your workflow will become.
+The more you work to see opportunities to use OKRs in your day-to-day processes, the more streamlined your workflow becomes.
 That’s why we strongly urge focusing on progress over perfection.
 >
 > It’s far more important to make initial progress and start finding individual areas to integrate OKRs than get hung up trying to craft the perfect workflow for every single team.
 So for now, keep it simple and have some fun.